dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 including both [teams that secure products and teams that secure organizations][dadrian-teams].
 To do this, we’ll first go through the framework and the four quadrants themselves, then we’ll map security teams and well-known security initiatives to the quadrants.
+You can do this, even if you think [Thiel is the antichrist][thiel-ross].

 ## The four futures